-Follow these tips to get the most loose hair off your cat and to help make the process as comfortable for her as possible.
-It can help to follow the same brushing routine so your kitty knows what to expect.
-If your cat refuses brushing, don’t force it.
+Follow these tips to get the loosest hair off your cat and to help make the process as comfortable for her as possible.
+It can help to follow the same brushing routine, so your kitty knows what to expect.
+If your cat refuses to brush, don’t force it.

 - Choose a calm, quiet place and begin your routine by rubbing your kitty to make sure she’s in the right mood.